efremidze/Cluster/README.md

 **Cluster** is an easy map annotation clustering library.
 This repository uses an efficient method (QuadTree) to aggregate pins into a cluster.

-You may want to see the [Example](Example/) first if you'd like to see the actual code.

 <img src="https://raw.githubusercontent.com/efremidze/Cluster/master/Images/demo.gif" width="320">

+If you want to try it, simply run:

 ```
 $ pod try Cluster